JHU-PL-Lab/www-fpse/lecture/specification-test.md

       TestCase (Short, <fun>))])
   ```
 * Then, `OUnit2.run_test_tt_main tests` will run the suite `tests`
-  - (note this will work but will then freeze the top loop unfortunately)
+  - (Note this will work but will then freeze the top loop - `OUnit` is designed to run in the command line only)

 #### How the tests run when you say dune test
 * The above `tests.ml` file is just defining an executable, like `keywordcount.exe` on HW4